pico-sdk-js/pico-sdk-js.github.io/docs/getting-started/3-connect.md

 # Step 3 - Connect to your Pico-SDK-JS via the CLI

-1. Run `psj` to start the CLI
-1. Make sure your Raspberry Pi Pico is connected via USB and enter the command `.connect`
+1. Make sure your Raspberry Pi Pico is connected via USB and run `psj` to start the CLI

     {: .note}
-    Running `.connect` will automatically attempt to connect to `/dev/ttyACM0`.
-If your Raspberry Pi Pico is listed as a different device name, then connect to it via `.connect --device <device name>`.
-For more information on connecting see [CLI REPL Usage/Connect](/docs/usage/cli-repl/connect)
+    Running `psj` will automatically attempt to connect to the first device running the Pico-SDK-JS engine.
+If you have multiple devices running the Pico-SDK-JS engine, then you can connect to a specific device via `psj --connection <device name>`.
+For more information on connecting see [CLI Command Line Usage](/docs/usage/cli-command)

 1. Test out the connection by running [`.ls`](/docs/usage/cli-repl/ls) or [`.stats`](/docs/usage/cli-repl/stats)